tobygrice/publip/README.md

+# PublIP
-An incredibly simple docker container that displays your public IP address (obtained using https://api.ipify.org) in a neat format that matches Homarr.
+An incredibly simple docker container that displays your public IP address (obtained using https://api.ipify.org) in a neat style that matches Homarr.
 It can be used to display the public IP of a Gluetun container on a Homarr dashboard, by adding an iframe widget and pointing it to PublIP.

+## Usage
 Docker compose if using Gluetun (redirect port 5001 in Gluetun):
 ```yaml
 services: